MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/alerts/teams-admin-alerts.md

 - Take corrective actions to get things back on-track.

 > [!NOTE]
-> The alert functionality within the Teams admin center is not yet available in GCC/GCC High tenants.
+> The alert functionality within the Teams admin center is not yet available in GCC/GCC High environments.

 ## How to manage monitoring and alerting